 In terms of being a better ally, it’s probably a good idea to throw all the stereotypes and conceptions of autism that you have into the trash.
 Autistic people are incredibly diverse, and the overwhelming majority of us aren’t like Dustin Hoffman in Rain Man.
 Respect our quirks, such as stimming, and be patient if we make a social error.
 For as long as I can remember, I have had friends who, upon me saying or doing something that upset them, completely cut me off without explanation.
 It always left me incredibly hurt, and left me spending hours trying to pinpoint what went wrong.
 If your autistic friend makes a social faux pas or offends you, please directly and respectfully tell us.
 Although there are abusive autistic people out there, the overwhelming majority of us were never trying to hurt you.
 If you care and respect us, tell us where we went wrong, and allow us to learn from our mistakes.

 On a broader scale, there are many organizations one can volunteer with or donate to, such as the Autism Self-Advocacy Network, which is run by autistic people.
 ASAN also hosts many events for Autism Acceptance Month, which was created in response to Autism Awareness Month.
 Currently the most famous autism organization - and hated almost universally by autistic people given their focus on finding a cure for autism - is Autism Speaks, which is also funding the autism biomarker research mentioned before.
 If you go around telling autistic people about your support for them, we assume you either didn’t research the organization first, or you think autism needs to be cured.
 Basically, it’s not a good look.

 It is not only possible, but also necessary, to create a society where all autistic people are supported and embraced by society, which requires autism acceptance.

-Katrina Janco is a senior studying Communication from Audubon, NJ.
+KATRINA JANCO is a College senior from Audubon, N.J. studying Communications.
 She is also a Features Writer for 34th Street Magazine.